 This grant is for projects that have a beginning and an end with a measurable outcome and will support:

 - Development and piloting of training teachers, practice holders and activity holders;

 - The compilation of collections of teachings to support Dharma study;

 - The advancement of the Rigpa Curriculum (e.g. new modules, specialized courses);

 - Treasury of Wisdom (digitising tapes and change to stable servers)

 - Gathering of a special series of Dzogchen pith instructions and their commentaries.

 How to Apply – To apply to this fund, please complete this project proposal form.
-Allow a minimum of four weeks before expecting a decision.
+Allow a minimum of six weeks before expecting a decision.